bacalfa/dist-training-deepspeed/README.md

 zs3_fp32_gpus1_bs32_sl128              6968.430    2.496669        0.616783  0.000467         12570.0        71.084372
 ```

+Key observations are as follows:
-The main observation is that `fp16` leads to higher throughput measured by median tokens per second compared to `fp32`.
-In addition, the average step time is also lower for `fp16`.
-Lastly, enabling ZeRO stage 3 led to the most significant decrease in GPU utilization.
+- `fp16` leads to higher throughput measured by median tokens per second compared to `fp32`
+- Average step time is also lower for `fp16`
+- Enabling ZeRO stage 3 led to the most significant decrease in GPU utilization

 Additional analysis could include plotting latency as a function of different values for batch size and sequence length.

 ## Running Locally